 Pot pie is one of those comfort foods that I love.
 I remember eating those little frozen ones from the store growing up.
 Chunks of chicken paired with veggies in a creamy sauce is heavenly, but add a crisp, flaky crust and makes it even better!
-I used puff pastry to top these pies, but you could always use a regular pie crust if you prefer.
+I used puff pastry to top these Individual Chicken Pot Pies.
+However, you could always use a regular pie crust if you prefer.
 This simple recipe will be a family pleaser for sure and much better than the frozen version from my childhood.Print

 - 1/2 cup butter, divided

 - 2 cups frozen southern style hash browns

 - 2 cups cooked and shredded chicken (I used rotisserie chicken)

 - Preheat oven to 375 degrees.
 Spray six 10 oz ramekins with non-stick cooking spray and set aside.